isabella232/BitHeroesS20/Meghna/README.md

-Sometimes (well most of the time), humans tend to forget things.
-And while there may be several methods of scheduling reminders, having a chatbot is one of the most simple applications you can have to help with this.
-A scheduling chatbot can ask you several questions regarding the details of your event and puts it all together to send you a reminder one hour prior.
+Sometimes (well, most of the time), humans tend to forget things.
+And while there may be several methods of scheduling reminders, having a chatbot is one of the simplest applications you can have to help out.
+A scheduling chatbot can ask you several questions regarding the details of your event and put it all together to send you a reminder one hour beforehand.
 In this tutorial, you will learn how to create a chatbot using Azure services that will make your life easier and up-to-date.
-There are three parts to this: developing the actual Bot, creating a web app, and creating an Azure function.
+There are three parts to this: developing the Bot's code, creating a web app, and creating an Azure function.
 Let's get started!